 Children are among the most vulnerable population in the United States, and child pornography laws seek to protect these vulnerable children from exploitation.
 The state of Florida has criminalized promotion, sales or production of child pornography, and will prosecute those who view, control or possess child pornography, even if they do so in their own home.
-A minor, in the state of Florida is a child under the age of 18, and the prohibition under state statutes is against exploitation, in visual materials, which depicts sexual conduct of a minor.
+A person who possesses three or more copies of a sexual performance which involves a child could additionally be charged with intent to distribute or sell the materials to others.

 Each photograph (or other type of graphic stated above) constitutes a separate charge.
 As an example, if you were found in possession of 235 photographs of child pornography, you would be charged with 235 counts of the offense.
 Further, if there is more than one child engaging in sexual conduct in the photograph, then you will be charged with separate offenses for each child.
 Under Florida Statute, Section 847.0137, it is a criminal offense to transmit child pornography to another person, so long as you knew—or reasonably should have known—you were transmitting child pornography.

-Penalties Associated with Child Pornography
+Child Pornography Charges

-Possession of child pornography is a third-degree felony.
+Possessing child pornography is a third-degree felony.
 If you are convicted of the offense of possession of child pornography, you could face up to five years in prison, and a fine as large as $5,000.
 Therefore, if you are charged with twenty counts of possession of child pornography (you either have twenty photographs depicting child pornography in your possession, or ten photographs which depict two children in a sexual act) you could face up to 100 years in prison.

-Defenses to the Crime of Child Pornography
+Defenses to a Child Pornography Crime

 If you are convicted of any type of sex offense in the state of Florida, you will suffer grave consequences, not only regarding criminal penalties, but you will likely have to register as a sex offender for the remainder of your life.
 You could additionally find it difficult to find employment, rent a home, obtain a professional license, or go to college on a governmental student loan.
-Because of these very serious consequences, your Florida criminal defense attorney will carefully build a defense on your behalf, based on your specific circumstances.
+Because of these very serious consequences, your child pornography attorney will carefully build a defense on your behalf, based on your specific circumstances.
 Some of the more common defenses used to combat charges of Child Pornography include the following: